SharePoint/sp-dev-docs/docs/general-development/sorting-search-results-in-sharepoint.md

 ## Sort search results by rank
 <a name="SP15_Sort_search_resuilts_by_rank"> </a>

 By default, search results are sorted by relevance rank.
-This means that SharePoint Server 2013 places the most relevant results on top in the search result set.
+This means that SharePoint places the most relevant results on top in the search result set.
 If you sort by rank, the results are always sorted in descending order.
 But you can change the sort order to ascending by using  [SortDirection()](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.SortDirection.aspx) .